Graydon Creed: Resurrection

+Powers and abilities

+Graydon Creed has basic military training and is an expert at hand-to-hand combat.
+While he was trapped in an alternate reality, Creed grafted a cybernetic suit to his body that turned him into a cyborg with technopathic abilities.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Graydon Creed from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Graydon Creed appears in Age of Apocalypse.
 This version is a member of a human resistance against Apocalypse.
-In the "X-Termination" event, Creed is killed by the Exterminators.
+In the "X-Termination" storyline, Creed is killed by the Exterminators.

 Age of X

-An alternate universe variant of Graydon Creed from Earth-11326 appears in Age of X. This version is the leader of a strike force that drove mutants to the verge of extinction.
+An alternate universe version of Graydon Creed appears in Age of X. This version is the leader of a strike force that drove mutants to the verge of extinction.

 House of M

-An alternate universe variant of Graydon Creed from Earth-58163 appears in House of M. This version is an anti-mutant activist and friend of Vice President Bolivar Trask who is later killed by Sabretooth.
+An alternate universe version of Graydon Creed appears in House of M. This version is a friend of Vice President Bolivar Trask who is later killed by Sabretooth.

 Mutant X

-An alternate universe variant of Graydon Creed from Earth-1298 appears in Mutant X. This version became President of the United States after Reed Richards' disappearance.
+An alternate universe version of Graydon Creed appears in Mutant X. This version is the President of the United States after Reed Richards's disappearance.